-There are two reasons for cutting your carbon footprint.
-Firstly, it means you will spend less money on the likes of energy bills and travel.
-And secondly, you will be reducing your contribution to the build-up of greenhouse gases in the atmosphere, which are thought by many scientists to be a major factor in global climate change.
+Cutting your carbon footprint means you will spend less money on the likes of energy bills and travel.
+You'll also be reducing your contribution to the build-up of greenhouse gases in the atmosphere, which are thought by many scientists to be a major factor in global climate change.

 What is a carbon footprint?